medusajs/medusa/docs/content/development/backend/configurations.md

 ## Http Compression

-This configuration is enable http compression from the application layer.
-If you have access to the http server, the recommended approach would be to enable it there.
-However, some platforms don't offer access to the http layer and in those cases, this is a good alternative.
-To enable http compression, this is what you need to do:
+This configuration enables HTTP compression from the application layer.
+If you have access to the HTTP server, the recommended approach would be to enable it there.
+However, some platforms don't offer access to the HTTP layer and in those cases, this is a good alternative.

+To enable HTTP compression, add the `http_compression` option in the `projectConfig` property in `medusa-config.js`:

 In `medusa-config.js`:
 ```js